adr1enbe4udou1n/express-boilerplate/README.md

 * `gulp serve`
 Start Express server to development mode with server-side livereload support.
 Webpack watcher is also launched for autoreloading when assets are updated.

-* `gulp serve --bs`, alias `gulp bs`
+* `gulp bs`
-Same as above but with additional Browsersync server for synchronization across multiple devices.
+Same as above but with additional Browsersync server for synchronization across multiple devices and CSS injection support.
 Default dev port is 7000 and is configurable with environment file by BROWSERSYNC_PORT variable.

-* `gulp serve --hmr`, alias `gulp hmr`
+* `gulp hmr`
 Serve Express server through Webpack Dev Server with [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) support.
+This is very useful for vue components which can be hot reloaded without losing client state.
-Default dev port is 5000 and can be customized with WEBPACKDEVSERVER_PORT variable.
+CSS are bundled into the app.js file in order to include CSS hot reload.
+Browsersync is used as a superset of Webpack Dev Server.
+Default Webpack dev port is 5000 and can be customized with WEBPACKDEVSERVER_PORT variable.

-* `gulp serve --bs --hmr`, alias `gulp full`
-Combine all options for complete livereload, hmr and browsersync developer experience !
-In this mode, the more featured Browsersync is used as a superset of Webpack Dev Server which is responsible of HMR functionality.

 * `npm run production`, alias `gulp production`
 Launch Webpack assets compilation in production mode, including extraction of separated CSS file, minifying and export to dedicated `dist` public folder with chunked hash added to files for cache busting.